theogibet/ReactJS-javascript-under-pressure/README.md

 Technical test in ReactJS to reproduce a Javascript technical test online

+## Dependencies

+In the project directory, run:

+### `yarn install`

+To install all the package and dependencies needed for the app
 ## Start the app

 In the project directory, you can run: